 BindFragDataLocation has no effect until the program is linked.
-In particular, it doesn't modify the bindings of varying out variables in a program that has already been linked.
-The error INVALID_OPERATION is generated if name starts with the reserved gl_prefix.
+In particular, it doesn't modify the bindings of outputs in a program that has already been linked.
+The error INVALID_OPERATION is generated if name starts with the reserved ql_prefix.

-When a program is linked, any varying out variables without a binding specified either through BindFragDataLocationIndexed or BindFragDataLocation, or explicitly set within the shader text will automatically be bound to fragment colors and indices by the GL.
+When a program is linked, any output variables without a binding specified either through BindFragDataLocationIndexed or BindFragDataLocation, or explicitly set within the shader text will automatically be bound to fragment colors and indices.
 All such assignments will use color indices of zero.
 Such bindings can be queried using the commands GetFragDataLocation and GetFragDataIndex.
-If a varying out variable has a binding explicitly set within the shader text and a different binding assigned by BindFragDataLocationIndexed or BindFragDataLocation, the assignment in the shader text is used.
+If an output has a binding explicitly set within the shader text and a different binding assigned by BindFragDataLocationIndexed or BindFragDataLocation, the assignment in the shader text is used.
 Output binding assignments will cause LinkProgram to fail: